 To celebrate April’s Month of the Military Child, Stars and Stripes is gathering stories about life as a “military brat” from this special group of children.
 These stories will appear on this site and also in our community newspapers - Stripes Japan, Stripes Okinawa, Stripes Korea and Stripes Guam - throughout April.
-In Europe, some of your stories will appear in special pullout editions that will run in the global Stars and Stripes newspaper April 1, April 8, April 15, April 22 and April 29.
+In Europe, some of your stories will appear in special pullout editions that will run in the global Stars and Stripes newspaper April 7, April 14, April 21 and April 28.
 Stories may also be used elsewhere at other times as Stars and Stripes deems appropriate.
 Stars and Stripes will recognize the DODEA school that submits the most entries with a special prize.
-For the Official Rules, please visit the rules page.
+To learn more about this promotion, please visit the Rewards for Readers section.

 Affectionately known as “military brats,” the childrenof the men and women in uniform are a special breed.